solworktech/md2pdf/README.md

 A CLI utility which, as the name implies, generates PDF from Markdown.

 This package depends on two other packages:
-- The [gomarkdown](https://github.com/gomarkdown/markdown) parser to read the markdown source
+- [gomarkdown](https://github.com/gomarkdown/markdown) parser to read the markdown source
-- The [fpdf](https://github.com/go-pdf/fpdf) package to generate the PDF
+- [fpdf](https://github.com/go-pdf/fpdf) to generate the PDF

 ## Features